medavox/ktorio.github.io/clients/http-client/quick-start/request.md

 val response: User = client.get("https://myapi.com/user?id=1")
 ```

-Please note that some of response types are `Closeable` and can hold resources.
+Please note that some response types are `Closeable` and can hold resources.

 ## Customizing requests

-We cannot live only on *get* requests, Ktor allows you to build complex requests with any of the HTTP verbs, with the flexibility to process responses in many ways.
+We cannot live only on *get* requests.
+Ktor allows you to build complex requests with any of the HTTP verbs, with the flexibility to process responses in many ways.

 ### Default http methods